 2. Go to the Optimization page in the Configuration Parameters dialog.

-3. See that the Implement logic signals as boolean data (vs. double) parameter has been enabled.
+3. Verify that the Implement logic signals as boolean data (vs. double) parameter is enabled.
 This optimization tells Simulink whether or not it should allow a signal whose data type is double to be passed into and out of blocks that support the boolean data type.

 4. Click the OK button on the Configuration Parameters dialog.

-By having the Data Type Conversion block after the Discrete Pulse Generator block, you avoid an error indicating that the Logical Operator block expects a boolean input signal.
+Placing the Data Type Conversion block after the Discrete Pulse Generator block avoids an error indicating that the Logical Operator block expects a boolean input signal.

-You can use the Merge block to create a single signal whose value is equal to the output of whichever enabled subsystem is currently executing.
-The following steps.
+Use the Merge block to create a single signal that is equal to the output of whichever enabled subsystem is currently executing.

-1. Open the Merge block's Block Parameter dialog by double clicking on the block.
+1. Open the Merge block dialog box by double-clicking the block.

 3. Leave the Initial output field empty to specify that the Merge block sets its initial output to the initial value of one of its input signals.
 In this case, the output will be the initial value of the subsystem that is enabled when the simulation starts.